gu-wei-x/sbolt/README.md

 ## disguise has benefits compared to other templates:
 1. Catch syntactical and logical errors in templates ahead of time.
 2. High scalability as templates go with crate bits.
-3. Better performance for runtime and startup as templates are compiled into bits.
+3. Better performance for runtime and startup as templates are compiled into bits, see [benchmark](./rust/benchmark).

 The template syntax is inspired by [aspnet Razor](https://dotnet.microsoft.com/en-us/apps/aspnet) syntax which uses `@` symbol to transition between `CONTENT` and `rust` code.
 A sample template looks llike bellow: `views/welcome.rshtml`
 ```